David Carney: Sydney FC

 Carney trialled for newly formed A-League side Sydney FC in March 2005 and was signed to a one-year deal after impressing coach Pierre Littbarski.
 He was an immediate success at the club, scoring twice at the Club World Championship Australian Qualifying Tournament, including the only goal of the final, and again at the Oceania Club Championship to help ensure the club's qualification for the Club World Championship.
 On 16 December 2005, Carney scored the winning goal against African champions El Ahly to secure Sydney FC 5th place at the tournament.

 In the 2005–06 A-League season, Carney was an essential part of Sydney FC's success.
 He made 24 appearances (22 starts), scoring 6 goals and creating a further 6 assists.
 His dribbling and occasional goal poaching made Carney a genuine crowd favourite at Sydney FC and he subsequently attracted the attention of a number of clubs in Europe.

 Overseas trials

-Carney's initial contract expired at the end of the 2006 season, and after strong rumours linking a move to Romanian club FC Steaua București, he was offered trials in Germany at Bundesliga side Borussia Mönchengladbach and promoted second division club Alemannia Aachen.
+Carney's initial contract expired at the end of the 2006 season, and after strong rumours linking a move to Romanian club Steaua București, he was offered trials in Germany at Bundesliga side Borussia Mönchengladbach and promoted second division club Alemannia Aachen.
 Despite scoring twice in a trial match and being offered a deal by Aachen he decided against signing for the club, citing "the language factor" as the main reason for declining the move.